 Also Read: How to Plan a Trip to Sarahan

 From Chitkul to Delhi is a long journey.
 And you have to be physically and mentally ready for it.
+This was the last day of my road trip to Kinnaur and I was also a little sad about it.
 The first bus leaves for Chandigarh from Chitkul at 6.30 AM and the next till Shimla at 9.30 AM.
 I was fortunate enough to get lifts for half of the way till Rampur.

 This was a trip that made me more confident, more independent than before; a trip where I took the maximum number of lifts and collected the most smiles, a trip that made a bit more of a storyteller.